-Use Visual Studio Code to work with a Run:AI Job¶
+Use Visual Studio Code with a Run:AI Job¶

 Once you launch a workload using Run:AI, you will want to connect to it.
 You can do so via command-line or via other tools such as a Jupyter Notebook